How to organize documents in a data room hero.

 • IP documentation

-M&A due diligence is thorough.
-Acquirers will ask for things you didn't know existed.
-The folder structure is similar but more comprehensive.
+M&A is thorough.
+Acquirers will ask for things you didn't even know you had.
+The structure is similar to a fundraising room but goes much deeper.

 Key additions for M&A: